RomualdRousseau/Any2Json-Documents/docs/tutorial_4.md

 To parse a document, any2Json needs a model that will contains the parameters required to the parsing.
 Instead to start from an empty Model (See [Tutorail 7](tutorial_7.md)), we will start from an existing one and we will adapt it for our document.
-You can find a list an details of all models [here](https://github.com/RomualdRousseau/Any2Json-Models/).
+You can find a list and details of all models [here](https://github.com/RomualdRousseau/Any2Json-Models/).

-The base model, we will use, is "sales-english" that has been trained on 400+ english documents containing distributor data and with a large range of different layouts.
+The base model, we will use, is "sales-english" that has been trained on 200+ english documents containing distributor data and with a large range of different layouts.

 Because we use the tagging capabilities in this tutorial, here are a subset of tags recognized by the base model: